-As a member of Feeding America, the nation’s largest non-governmental, domestic hunger relief organization, the Food Bank of Contra Costa and Solano works with food banks throughout the country to provide food to people in need, and to uphold the highest standards of charitable food distribution.
-The Food Bank and our member food assistance programs follow the guidelines established by the national network and are subject to regular compliance monitoring.
-We operate on a membership basis requiring a onetime $50 membership fee.
+As a member of Feeding America, the nation’s largest non-governmental, domestic hunger relief organization, the Food Bank of Contra Costa and Solano is a part of a national network that provides food to people in need and upholds the highest standards of charitable food distribution.
+The Food Bank and our partner agencies follow the guidelines established by this national network and are subject to regular compliance monitoring.
+We operate on a membership basis requiring a one-time $50 membership fee.

 - May not be a private foundation, even if it has 501(c) (3) exemption.